tapis-project/tms_server/README.md

 ## Initializing the TMS Root Data Directory

-Initializing the root data directories is a 2 step process.
-The first step creates the root directory and its subdirectories and the second step populates the subtree with required configuration and security files.
-In the examples below, we invoke TMSS directly from the command line.

-### Step 1: Generating the Directories

-Issue the following command to create the root directory and it subdirectories with the required permissions.

-  - ./tms_server --create-dirs-only

-### Step 2: Populating the Directories.

-Starting at the tms_server source tree, issue the following commands:

-  - cd resources

-  - ./install-resources.sh ~/.tms

-The result is that these files will now be present under the root directory:
+The TMSS automatically initializes its root data directory on startup.
+Initialization includes creating the root directory and all its subdirectories as well as moving the default configuration files into those subdirectories.
+These default files are:

   - ~/.tms/certs/cert.pem